Rock Identifier Free AI App

 It can suggest likely gemstone names from color, transparency, cut, and visible structure.
 Valuable gems should still be checked by a gemologist because treatments, synthetics, and imitations are difficult to confirm from photos.

-How do I photograph a crystal?
+How do I photograph a rock?

 Can it tell rock value?